Women football stars to make debut on FIFA video game cover

-LONDON (Thomson Reuters Foundation) - American World Cup champion Alex Morgan will be one of two women football players to score a first by featuring on the front cover of FIFA, the world's most popular football video game, the game's publisher said on Tuesday.
+LONDON, July 21 (Thomson Reuters Foundation) - American World Cup champion Alex Morgan will be one of two women soccer players to score a first by featuring on the front cover of FIFA, the world's most popular football video game, the game's publisher said on Tuesday.

 Morgan, 26, helped bring the U.S. football team victory against Japan in the 2015 Women's World Cup final earlier this month.